vyca2017/content/content/reference/functions/error-handling.md

 # Error Handling for Functions

+Graphcool Functions follow a unified concept for error handling.

+> To return an error from a webhook function, it's important **to respond with status code 200**!

 ## Provoking an error

 By returning an object that contains an `error` property, you can populate errors from your functions.
 If your function is called as part of the [request pipeline](!alias-pa6guruhaf), further processing of the incoming request is aborted.